sum1won/summod/README.md

 Staff of Corrosion: W2F1->W1F1

-Staff of Elemental Mastery: range boost 1->2
+Staff of Elemental Mastery: ritual range boost 1->2

-Staff of Flame Focus: range boost 1->2
+Staff of Flame Focus: ritual range boost 1->2

-Staff of Storms: A5->A4
+Staff of Storms: A5->A4 (gem cost still 25)

 Standard of the Damned: D4->D3, +100 undead leadership